Transportation & Mobility Engineering Services

 Our simulations enable early design optimization for stiffness, strength, weld integrity, and component geometry—reducing field issues and improving customer satisfaction.
 Whether validating a lift gate, center console, battery enclosure, or bracket, ENA2 ensures your systems are engineered for long-term performance and real-world reliability.

-Crash Simulation for Safety and Structural Integrity
+Crash and Occupant Safety Simulation for Vehicle Structural Integrity

 Vehicle safety is a cornerstone of automotive engineering.
 But will your structure behave as intended under high-speed impact?
 Are restraint systems responding accurately?
 Can crumple zones absorb energy to reduce injury risk?